Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 2. Our Business

-We are a provider of fuel cards and fleet management support services in the energy sector.
+Motia is the trading name for three different legal entities: Fuel Card Services Ltd, Cubo Solutions Ltd and Cubo Telematics & Telecoms Ltd. We are a provider of fuel cards, fleet management support services and telecoms in the energy sector.
 Seasonal work is not a feature of the industry in which we operate.
-More information on our business is available at www.motia.com
+More information on our business is available at www.motia.com.

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.